 A single turn coil encapsulated in custom blocks is used for sealing the tube.
 Two tubes are placed between the coil blocks and a 7lb (3.2kg) load is applied to the top of the coil.

-The crucible is heated using a coil with a four turn pancake at the base that extends upward into a three turn helical coil.
+The crucible is heated using an induction coil with a four turn pancake at the base that extends upward into a three turn helical coil.

-Induction heating provides hands-free heating that involves no operator skill for manufacturing, repeatable, dependable results, more efficient and cost effective then gas furnace, does not heat up the manufacturing area and increases production.
+Induction melting provides hands-free heating that involves no operator skill for manufacturing, repeatable, dependable results, more efficient and cost effective then gas furnace, does not heat up the manufacturing area and increases production.

-Induction heating is the only feasible way to remove the plastic coating, leaving it in an unpolluted form for recycling.
+Induction melting is the only feasible way to remove the plastic coating, leaving it in an unpolluted form for recycling.
 It is a faster process

 The bonded assembly is placed (glass up) within a helical coil which circles the bonding slug.
 Induction heats the material to the melting point in 5-7 seconds.

 Induction Melting Glass for Fiber Drawing